jeongyoonlee/radyant/inst/marketing/tools/help/transform.md

 #### Clipboard

-It is possible to manipulate your data in Excel and copy-and-paste a new variable back into R. If you do not have the original data in Excel format use the 'clipboard' feature in Data > Manage to safe the data to the clipboard so you can paste it into Excel.
-Apply your transformations in Excel and then copy the new variable, with a header label, to the clipboard (i.e, CTRL-C on Windows and CMD-C on Mac).
-Click the Clipboard radio button and paste your new data into the 'Paste from Excel' box shown.
+It is possible to manipulate your data in Excel and copy-and-paste a new variable back into R. If you do not have the original data in Excel format use the 'clipboard' feature in Data > Manage to save the data to the clipboard so you can paste it into Excel.
+Apply your transformations in Excel and then copy the new variable, with a header label, to the clipboard from Excel (i.e, CTRL-C on Windows and CMD-C on Mac).
+Select 'Clipboard' from the 'Transformation type' dropdown and paste your new data into the 'Paste from Excel' box shown.
 It is key that the number of observations for the new variable is the same as in the original data.
 The new variable will be  shown on screen.
 To add the variable to the data click 'Save changes'.

 #### Recode

-To use the recode feature select the variable you want to change and click the 'Recode' radio button.
-Provide one or more recode commands (separate the command by a ';') and press enter to see the newly created variable.
+To use the recode feature select the variable you want to change and choose 'Recode' from the 'Transformation type' dropdown.
+Provide one or more recode commands (separate the commands by a ';') and press return to see the newly created variable.
 Click 'Save changes' to add the new variable to the data.
 Some recode command examples are given below.

 1. All values below 20 are set to 'Low' and all others to 'High'